 Many instruments and equipment items are signed out to students.
 Students are financially responsible for any lost or damaged items.
-Degrees are withheld pending the return of or payment for missing/ damaged items.
+Degrees are withheld pending the return of or payment for missing/damaged items.

-The University obtains all kit and academic clinic fee items for all students in order to maintain minimum standards and to ensure on time delivery and availability for September or May classes.
+The University obtains all student kit and academic clinic fee items for all students in order to maintain minimum standards and to ensure on time delivery and availability for September.

-Student kit Refunds: If for any reason, a student leaves their program during the first week of the official start of the program (of any year) the student will receive a full refund of the kit they received for that year of the program.
+Student kit Refunds: If for any reason, a student leaves their program during the first week of the official start of the program (of any year) the student will receive a full refund of the kit they received for that year of the program upon full return of the kit to the Assistant Dean, Clinics.
 There will be no refunds after the first official week of the program.